-I guess they’re mostly about trying to live a good and happy life in a complex and troubled world, where bad things happen to good people, which are sometimes bad things engineered by bad people, who undeservedly have good things happen to them.
+If I have an underlying theme as a playwright, I guess it’s trying to live a good and happy life in a complex and troubled world, where bad things happen to good people, which are sometimes bad things engineered by bad people, who undeservedly have good things happen to them.

 And they’re mostly comedies.
 Mostly.

 An odd one-act about a man with a dog inside of him.
-Winner of the Out North New Play Competition, received a reading at the Central School of Speech and Drama, London, in Jan 1993.
+Winner of the Out North New Play Competition, received a reading at the Central School of Speech and Drama, London Jan 1993.

 1994: CAFÉ ANGST

-Another odd one-act, this time about a group of young urban Seattleites trapped for an afternoon within a mysterious café, who are each given the chance to exchange angsts.
+Another odd one-act, this time about a group of young urban Seattleites trapped for an afternoon within a mysterious café.
 Produced at Moe’s Mo Rockin’ Café, January 1995, winner of a reading at Miami’s Acme Theater Company, and given a staged reading at Southwark Playhouse, London, later that year.

 1996: SCOTCH AND DONUTS